 If you have ever felt a lack of self help motivation (who hasn’t?) you won’t be surprised that there is more to keeping yourself speeding toward your goals than meets the eye.

 Once you understand it though, making changes in your life will be a lot easier (and quicker too).

-Self help Motivation is the fuel that drives you to your goals.
-It is as essential to you success as fuel is, to driving a car.
+Self Help Motivation is the fuel that drives you to your goals.
+It is as essential to your success as fuel is to driving a car.
 Without it, a big fancy engine and beautiful leather seats won't get you very far.